-For the past five years, Christian has coordinated the open ultrasound scanning labs at the AANA Annual Congress.
+Christian has coordinated the open ultrasound scanning labs at the AANA Annual Congress.
 He lectures locally, regionally and nationally, and has been published in numerous peer-reviewed journals including the AANA Journal, the Journal of Clinical Ultrasound, and the Journal of Neuroscience Nursing.
-In August of 2018, Christian will start a new chapter in his anesthesia career as an Assistant Professor at Duke University, in Durham, NC.
+In August of 2018, Christian started new chapter in his anesthesia career as an Assistant Professor at Duke University, in Durham, NC.
 In his spare time, Christian likes to listen to Dylan and ride his Triumph.

 Penelope has been a CRNA since 1996.
 Prior to nurse anesthesia, she had a career in respiratory care (RRT 1982) in both clinical practice and management.
 She holds a Bachelor of Science in Cardiopulmonary Science, a BSN, an MSN-Nurse Anesthesia, and a PhD with a dissertation based on original research in respiratory physiology and obesity.